guxm2021/SVT_SpeechBrain/README.md

 ## Datasets
 ### MIR-ST500
-[MIR-ST500 dataset](https://ieeexplore.ieee.org/document/9414601) is the largest singing voice transcription dataset with manual annotations.
+[MIR-ST500 dataset](https://ieeexplore.ieee.org/document/9414601) is the largest AMT dataset for singing with manual annotations.
 MIR-ST500 has 500 Chinese pop songs (about 30 hours) including 400 songs for training and 100 songs for evaluation.
 To download and prepare this dataset, we follow its github website https://github.com/york135/singing_transcription_ICASSP2021.

 ### TONAS
-[TONAS dataset](https://www.jstor.org/stable/24265468) is a evaluation set for singing voice transcription dataset.
+[TONAS dataset](https://www.jstor.org/stable/24265468) is a evaluation set for AMT for singing.
 TONAS has 72 Flamenco songs (36 minutes in total duration).
 We download the dataset from this website https://www.upf.edu/web/mtg/tonas.

 ### ISMIR2014
-[ISMIR2014 dataset](https://riuma.uma.es/xmlui/bitstream/handle/10630/8372/298_Paper.pdf?sequence=1) is another evaluation set for singing voice transcription dataset.
+[ISMIR2014 dataset](https://riuma.uma.es/xmlui/bitstream/handle/10630/8372/298_Paper.pdf?sequence=1) is another evaluation set for AMT for singing.
 ISMIR2014 has 14 songs sung by children, 13 by male adults and 11 by female adults (38 pop songs, 19 minutes in total duration).

 ### N20EMv2
-N20EMv2 dataset is curated by ourselves for our audio-visual singing voice transcription task.
+N20EMv2 dataset is curated by ourselves for our multimodal AMT task.
 We will release the dataset soon.

 NOTE:
-* When evaluating audio-only singing voice transcription systems, please make sure the audio input to model is 16 kHz and has mono channel.
+* When evaluating audio-only AMT systems, please make sure the audio input to model is 16 kHz and has mono channel.
 We use [spleeter](https://github.com/deezer/spleeter) to extract the vocal part.
-* When evaluating video-only singing voice transcription systems, please make sure the video input to model is 50 fps.
+* When evaluating video-only AMT systems, please make sure the video input to model is 50 fps.
-* When evaluating audio-visual singing voice transcription systems, please proceed to `N20EMv2/audio_visual` to check how to simulate noisy environments.
+* When evaluating audio-visual AMT systems, please proceed to `N20EMv2/audio_visual` to check how to simulate noisy environments.

 ## Training and Evaluation